LeakyAbstractions/result2/docs/index.md

 }
 ```

-The `filter` method is normally used to reject wrapped success values based on a predefined rule.
+The <tt>filter</tt> method is normally used to reject wrapped success values based on a predefined rule.

 ## Transforming Values

 In the previous section, we looked at how to reject or accept a success value based on a filter.

-We can also transform success/failure values held by _Result_ objects with the `map...` family of methods:
+We can also transform success/failure values held by <tt>Result</tt> objects with the <tt>map...</tt> family of methods:

 ```java
 @Test